outcome-driven-studio/docbase/README.md

 ### Analytics & Tracking

+- 🏠 **Home Dashboard** - Aggregated overview of all your documents and activity
 - 📊 **View Analytics** - Track who views your documents, when, and for how long
+- ⏱️ **Page-Level Tracking** - See time spent on each page with engagement insights
 - 👥 **Contact Management** - Organize contacts with groups
 - 📈 **Engagement Insights** - Detailed analytics for each shared link
 - 🔔 **Notifications** - Get notified when documents are viewed or signed
+- 📈 **Timeline Charts** - 30-day views history and trends

 ### Communication